Vorticode/solarite/docs/index.md

             <p>I have a red border and shadow!</p>
         </fancy-text>`

-        /* This is rewritten as:
+        /* The code above is rewritten as:
         <fancy-text data-style="1">
             <style>
                 fancy-text[data-style="1"] { display: block; border: 10px dashed red }